googleforgames/global-multiplayer-demo/README.md

 gcloud deploy releases promote --release=RELEASE_NAME --delivery-pipeline=agones-deploy-pipeline --region=us-central1
 ```

-Continue the promotion until Agones has been deployed to all clusters.
-You can monitor the status of the deployment
-through the Cloud Logging URL returned by the `gcloud builds` command as well as the Kubernetes Engine/Workloads panel in the GCP Console.
+You can monitor the status of the deployment through the Cloud Logging URL returned by the `gcloud builds` command as well as the Kubernetes Engine/Workloads panel in the GCP Console.

 Open Match rollout status can be viewed by navigating to the [global-game-open-match](https://console.cloud.google.com/deploy/delivery-pipelines/us-central1/global-game-open-match) delivery pipeline.
 Since open match is deployed onto a single services GKE cluster, deployments are automatically rolled out with no need for manual promotion.